SaiKrishna-KK/GitLearn/git-learn/README.md

 - Run `npm start` for the development server
 - Perfect for learners who want to experiment and modify code
 - Hot reloading for instant feedback
+- **Note**: The "development build not optimized" message is normal and expected!

 ### Option 2: Production Build
 - Run `npm run build` to create optimized production files